Foebus/castsort/README.md

 A slot is a logical part of the array where all values collide.
 The number of slots must be O(n) to keep the memory usage complexity.

+Example : array = [3, 0, 40, 5], there will typically be 4 slots (as many as the number of values in the array), the first with 3 elements(0, 3 and 5), the two next with 0 and the last with 1 (40).

 This will allow us to know where each slot begins in the actual array.
 We store those sizes in a dedicated array.
-To know where the value will be sent, we do the operation we will do in the next pass: nmemb * (val - min) / (max - min).
+To know where the value will be sent, we do the operation we will do in the next pass: nb_slots * (val - min) / (max - min).
 This operation has the good property to be fast to compute.

-To reduce the risk of collision, for the recursion, the value is transformed using a sigmoid function to modify as much as possible the closest values.
+To reduce the risk of collision, before the recursion, the value is transformed using a sigmoid function to modify as much as possible the closest values.
 The code doing this transformation is
 ```
     x = (x - min)/(max - min);